2022 Malaysian general election

 The elections resulted in a hung parliament, the first federal election to have had such a result in the nation's history.
 Pakatan Harapan remained the coalition with the most seats in the Dewan Rakyat albeit with a reduced share, with its largest losses in Kedah.
 Perikatan Nasional swept the northwestern and east coastal states of Peninsular Malaysia in a landslide, winning every seat in the states of Perlis, Kelantan and Terengganu, and all but one in Kedah; dubbed by many people as the "Green Wave" (Malay: "Gelombang Hijau").
 The historically dominant Barisan Nasional fell to third place, having lost most of its seats to Perikatan Nasional.

-A number of well-known incumbent MPs also lost their seats, including former prime minister Mahathir Mohamad in Langkawi (who also lost his deposit), former Finance Minister Tengku Razaleigh Hamzah by a razor thin margin in Gua Musang (results unconfirmed due to petition ongoing), Trade Minister and former Selangor's Menteri Besar (the state's head of government) Azmin Ali in Gombak, former Housing Minister Zuraida Kamaruddin in Ampang, former Domestic Trade Minister Saifuddin Nasution Ismail in Kulim-Bandar Baharu, as well as the children of Anwar Ibrahim and Mahathir Mohamad respectively, Nurul Izzah Anwar and Mukhriz Mahathir.
-Both former Ministers of Federal Territories, from BN and PH, Tengku Adnan Tengku Mansor and Khalid Abdul Samad were defeated, in Putrajaya and Titiwangsa respectively.
-Incumbent Finance Minister and Senator Tengku Zafrul Aziz failed to win a seat in the Dewan Rakyat for Kuala Selangor by a slim majority, as well as the son-in-law of Abdullah Ahmad Badawi who is also the Health Minister Khairy Jamaluddin also failed to defeat the Pakatan Harapan candidate by a slim majority too in Sungai Buloh.
+A number of prominent incumbent Members of Parliament lost their seats, including former Prime Minister Mahathir Mohamad in Langkawi, where he also forfeited his deposit.
+Former Finance Minister Tengku Razaleigh Hamzah was defeated by a narrow margin in Gua Musang, while Trade Minister and former Menteri Besar of Selangor, Azmin Ali, lost in Gombak.
+Former Housing Minister Zuraida Kamaruddin was defeated in Ampang, and former Domestic Trade Minister Saifuddin Nasution Ismail lost in Kulim-Bandar Baharu.
+Also defeated were Nurul Izzah Anwar and Mukhriz Mahathir, the children of Anwar Ibrahim and Mahathir Mohamad, respectively.
+Former Ministers of the Federal Territories from Barisan Nasional and Pakatan Harapan, Tengku Adnan Tengku Mansor and Khalid Abdul Samad, were defeated in Putrajaya and Titiwangsa, respectively.
+Incumbent Finance Minister and Senator Tengku Zafrul Aziz failed to secure a seat in the Dewan Rakyat for Kuala Selangor, losing by a narrow margin.
+Similarly, Health Minister Khairy Jamaluddin, the son-in-law of former Prime Minister Abdullah Ahmad Badawi, was defeated by a slim majority in Sungai Buloh.

-After obtaining support from Barisan Nasional, Gabungan Parti Sarawak, the Heritage Party, Malaysian United Democratic Alliance, Parti Bangsa Malaysia and independent MPs, Pakatan Harapan chairman Anwar Ibrahim was appointed and sworn in as prime minister on 24 November 2022 by the Yang di-Pertuan Agong.
-Gabungan Rakyat Sabah also expressed support for Anwar, while Perikatan Nasional opted to become the official opposition.
+After securing support from Barisan Nasional, Gabungan Parti Sarawak, the Heritage Party, Malaysian United Democratic Alliance, Parti Bangsa Malaysia and several independent MPs, Pakatan Harapan chairman Anwar Ibrahim was appointed and sworn in as prime minister on 24 November 2022 by the Yang di-Pertuan Agong.
+Gabungan Rakyat Sabah also expressed its support for Anwar, while Perikatan Nasional opted to assume the role of the official opposition.